-Fig. 5 shows the cumulative frequency of process use broken down by the type of audio object to which the process referred.
-The categories of objects are taken from a study into the cognitive categorization of auditory object in complex spatial audio scenes [37].
-In general, for action/movement sounds, prominent transients, clear speech, and non-diegetic music, the most commonly suggested process was a change in position.
+Figure 5: Cumulative percentage of process use, broken down by object type.

+commonly suggested process was a change in position.
 For transient background sounds and sounds that indicate the presence of people, the most commonly suggested process was level.
-When no specific object was mentioned (i.e., processes on the overall scene), the most commonly suggested process was EQ and processing.
+When no specific object was mentioned (i.e. processes on the overall scene), the most commonly suggested process was EQ and processing.
 For continuous background sounds and sounds indicating the presence of people, changes in the spread of the object were also commonly suggested.